conda-incubator/conda-store/docs/index.rst

 given packages can be cumbersome.
-There are tools that make this easier e.g. `repo2docker <https://github.com/jupyterhub/repo2docker>`_ however these project seem focused on bundling the data/repo with the image.
-Conda-store has a feature to build on demand environments based on the image name.
+There are tools that make this easier e.g. `repo2docker <https://github.com/jupyterhub/repo2docker>`_ however these project seem focused on bundling the data/repo with the image. conda-store has a feature to build on demand environments based on the image name.
 For example the image name `localhost:5000/conda-store-dynamic/numpy/jupyterlab/scipy.gt.1.0` will create a docker image with `numpy`, `jupyterlab`, and `scipy >